4 key factors of type 2 diabetes management

 Combining several strategies for managing diabetes can prevent long-term complications.

-A good diabetes management plan can improve your overall health and help prevent some of the common—and potentially serious—complications from diabetes.
+A good type 2 diabetes management plan can improve your overall health and help prevent some of the common—and potentially serious—complications from the condition.
 These include heart disease, kidney disease, vision problems that can lead to blindness, and foot problems that can increase the risk for amputation (removal of a part of the body such as a toe or foot, often requiring surgery).

-When you have diabetes, you should closely monitor three key areas: blood sugar levels and HbA1C, blood pressure, and cholesterol.
+When you have type 2 diabetes, you should closely monitor three key areas: blood sugar levels and HbA1C, blood pressure, and cholesterol.
 These are sometimes referred to as the ABCs of diabetes management.
-Monitoring these can also help you make lifestyle changes to improve your diabetes control.
+Monitoring these can also help you make lifestyle changes to improve your type 2 diabetes control.

 Here's what to know about these three areas.